Ili Rebellion: Formation of Ili National Army

 Much of the Ili army and equipment originated from the Soviet Union.
 The Ili army pushed Chinese forces across the plains and reached Kashgar, Kaghlik and Yarkand.
 However, the Uyghurs in the oases gave no support to the Soviet-backed rebels and, as a result, the Chinese Army expelled them.
-The Ili rebels then butchered livestock belonging to Kirghiz and Tajiks of Xinjiang.
-The Soviet-backed insurgents destroyed Tajik and Kirghiz crops and moved aggressively against the Tajiks and Kirghiz of China.
+The Ili rebels then butchered livestock belonging to Kyrgyz and Tajiks of Xinjiang.
+The Soviet-backed insurgents moved aggressively against the Kyrgyz and Tajiks and destroyed their crops.
 The Chinese beat back the Soviet-supported rebellion in Sarikol from August 1945 to 46 by defeating the siege of the "tribesman" around Yarkand when they had risen up in rebellion in Nanchiang around Sarikol and by killing Red Army officers.

 The Chinese Muslim Ma Clique warlord of Qinghai, Ma Bufang, was sent with his cavalry to Ürümqi by the Kuomintang in 1945 to protect it from the Uyghur rebels of Ili.
 In 1945, the Tungan (Hui) 5th and 42nd Cavalry were sent from Qinghai to Xinjiang, where they reinforced the KMT 2nd Army, made up of four divisions.
 Their combined forces totalled 100,000 Hui and Han troops, who served under KMT command in 1945.
 It was reported the Soviets was eager to "liquidate" Ma Bufang.
 General Ma Chengxiang, another Hui Ma Clique officer and nephew of Ma Bufang, commanded the 1st Cavalry Division in Xinjiang under the KMT, which was formerly the Gansu 5th Cavalry Army.
-A ceasefire was declared in 1946, with the Second East Turkestan Republic in control of Ili and the Chinese in control of the rest of Xinjiang, including Ürümqi.
+A ceasefire was declared in early June 1946, with the Second East Turkestan Republic in control of Ili and the Chinese in control of the rest of Xinjiang, including Ürümqi.
+On 27 June 1946, the Interim Government of the East Turkestan Republic passed Resolution 324 to transform the Interim Government of the East Turkestan Republic into the Ili District Council of Xinjiang Province and dissolve the ETR (the resolution used 'East Turkestan' to denote Xinjiang Province).